It seems we can’t find what you’re looking for. Perhaps searching can help.

 For a Decision in Principle complete our Holiday Buy to Let Mortgage Application.

-What’s the difference between a buy to holiday let mortgage and a buy to let mortgage?
+What’s the difference between a holiday let mortgage and a buy to let mortgage?

 A holiday let mortgage allows clients to purchase a property they can rent out to people on a short-term basis for holidays.
 It differs from a buy to let mortgage that expects rentals to be more long-term.